Amid abuse scandal, Roy Moore left with ghost of a campaign

 On Tuesday night, Moore will hold his first campaign rally in more than two months.
-And on Monday, the Republican National Committee recommitted to helping the Moore campaign after opting to exit the state three weeks ago.
+It comes after the Republican National Committee on Monday recommitted to helping the Moore campaign after opting to exit the state three weeks ago.

+Related: Doug Jones attacks: Moore belongs in prison, not the U.S. Senate

-But in the 27 days since the Washington Post published the first allegations of sexual misconduct against Moore, he has appeared publicly just six times.
-At one point in November, Moore disappeared from the public eye for a ten-day span, except for one appearance on an online show hosted by a controversial former state legislator.
+But in the 27 days since The Washington Post published the first allegations of sexual misconduct against Moore, he has appeared publicly just six times.
+At one point in November, Moore disappeared from the public eye for a 10-day span, except for one appearance on an online show hosted by a controversial former state legislator.

 Instead, Moore has only given access to supportive media outlets.
 On Monday, he told American Family Radio that he has not and will not speak to reporters.
 “They wonder why I won’t talk to them.
 I won’t talk to them because I have no respect for them anymore,” he said.